West Plains, Missouri: West Plains Badgers

 In 1936, West Plains gained its own Minor League Baseball team named the West Plains Badgers within the Northeast Arkansas League.
 They would move the same year to Caruthersville, Missouri where they became the Caruthersville Pilots.
 In 1940, they would move to Batesville, Arkansas, where they were known as the Batesville Pilots.
 The team disbanded in 1941.

 After the Depression

+In 1954, following Brown v.
+Board of Education, city leaders voted unanimously to desegregate the school system.
+The Lincoln School, a one-room school for African-Americans closed down, and its students were transferred elsewhere.
+The building itself was given to the city.
+A local couple, Crockett and Tonya Oaks III, bought the building in 2023 and restored it, partnering with the Missouri Historical Society and Missouri History Museum and commissioning art from local artist Heather Legler and Nigerian muralist Dr. Bolaji Ogunwo.

 On the evening of April 2, 1982, a long-track F4 tornado struck the West Plains area, beginning in Ozark County and ending near what was the airport at the time.
 Many homes and businesses were significantly damaged or leveled by the tornado, which killed three and injured at least 28 as it hit the West Plains Country Club and nearby homes, as well as businesses located on U.S. Route 63.

 The downtown area of West Plains, namely Court Square, was listed on the National Register of Historic Places on July 17, 2003.
 The Downtown Revitalization Economic Assistance for Missouri (DREAM) Act also opened up funding for renovations and improvements for certain downtown buildings.